-Scopus is the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings.
-Delivering a comprehensive overview of the world's research output in the fields of science, technology, medicine, social sciences, and arts and humanities, Scopus features smart tools to track, analyze and visualize research. -- For saving searches and setting up email alerts please register in Scopus.
+Scopus is the largest abstract and citation database of peer-reviewed literature: scientific journals, books and conference proceedings Includes the subject areas of science, technology, medicine, social sciences, and arts and humanities.

 Most scholarly and comprehensive way to explore and understand business research topics.
 Search nearly 1800 worldwide business periodicals for in-depth coverage of business and economic conditions, management techniques, theory, and practice of business, advertising, marketing, economics, human resources, finance, taxation, computers, and more.
 Expanded international coverage.
 Fast access to information on 60,000 + companies with business and executive profiles.
 Now includes The Wall Street Journal. -- Simultaneous Users: Unlimited